Handicap (golf)

-A golf handicap is a numerical measure of a golfer's ability, or potential ability, that is used to enable players of different abilities to compete against one another.
+A golf handicap is a numerical measure of a golfer's demonstrated ability, or potential ability, that is used to enable players of different abilities to compete against one another.
 Better players are those with the lowest handicaps.

 Historically, rules relating to handicaps have varied from country to country with many different systems in force around the world.
 Because of incompatibilities and difficulties in translating between systems, the sport's governing bodies, the USGA and The R&A, working with the various existing handicapping authorities, devised a new World Handicap System (WHS) which began to be introduced globally in 2020.

 History

 The earliest record of golf handicapping is thought to be from the late 17th century, in a diary kept by Thomas Kincaid, who was a student in Edinburgh, Scotland, although the word handicap would not come into use in golf until the late 19th century.
 The number of strokes to be given and the holes on which they would be in effect was negotiated between competing golfers prior to the start of play.
 According to The Golfer's Manual by Henry Brougham Farnie, examples of agreed terms included "third-one" (one stroke every three holes), "half-one" (one stroke every two holes), "one more" (a stroke a hole) and "two more" (two strokes a hole).

 During the late 19th century, taking the difference between the average of a golfer's best three scores during the year and par became the most widely used method of handicapping in England and Scotland.
 As the sport grew, so did discontent with the fairness of handicapping, with less proficient players being particularly unhappy as it was much less likely for them to play to the standard of their three-score average.
 Another issue was the lack of consideration in the system for the varying difficulties of different courses which meant the handicap was not very portable.

 In an attempt to remedy the problems with the basic handicap system and the many variations being used, the authorities in Great Britain and Ireland sought to standardize.
 One of the first standard and equitable handicap systems was introduced by the Ladies Golf Union (LGU) in the 1890s.
 This was largely achieved by means of union-assigned course ratings, instead of clubs using their own.
 It was not until the formation of the British Golf Unions Joint Advisory Committee in 1924 that the men's game fully coordinated to create an equitable handicap system, that included a uniform course rating, throughout Great Britain and Ireland; the Standard Scratch Score and Handicapping Scheme was introduced in 1926.